-The reasonable cost criterion is about ensuring that the contributions rate is based on a reasonable estimate of the cost of providing the public amenities and services.
+The reasonable cost criterion is about ensuring that the contributions rate is based on a reasonable estimate of the cost of providing the infrastructure.
 This includes how the costs of land and facilities for infrastructure are derived and the methodology applied to calculate the contributions rate and escalate it over time.
-Cost estimates should include all the costs required to bring the public amenities and public services into operation, such as land, capital, fit out, design, and project management costs.
+Cost estimates should include all the costs required to bring the infrastructure into operation, such as land, capital, design, and project management costs.